 On the night of November 19, 1930, just 1 year after its construction, the Highland Hope, due to the dense fog that was felt, ran aground on those islets, and it was not possible to remove it, so it would be lost.

 Of the 550 people on board, there were no casualties to be recorded, mainly due to the prompt assistance of the Peniche boats, most of the fishing vessels.
 All the ship's occupants were transported to Peniche where they were provided with clothing, food and shelter.

 Given the location, it is only possible to dive when the sea conditions are very good which makes the dive low in difficulty.
-Near the French steamboat Henri Mori that sank in 1931.
+Near the French steamboat Henri Mori sank in 1931.

-Here we can observe schools of fish as well crustaceous, and many more species that seek shelter among the wreck pieces.
+Here we can observe schools of fish as well as crustaceous, and many more species that seek shelter among the wreck pieces.